ArmBot-ECE/ArmBot_Javascript/README.md

 The -g flag above tells npm to install cordova globally.
 Otherwise it will be installed in the node_modules subdirectory of the current working directory.

+# Install Gradle
+Download the latest [Gradle](https://gradle.org/releases/) distribution

+* On Windows
+1. Unpack the distribution Create a new directory `C:\Gradle` with File Explorer.

+Open a second File Explorer window and go to the directory where the Gradle distribution was downloaded.
+Double-click the ZIP archive to expose the content.
+Drag the content folder `gradle-[VERSION]` to your newly created C:\Gradle folder.

+Alternatively you can unpack the Gradle distribution ZIP into `C:\Gradle` using an archiver tool of your choice.

+2. Configure your system environment
+In File Explorer right-click on the This PC (or Computer) icon, then click *Properties -> Advanced System Settings -> Environmental Variables*.
+Under System Variables select Path, then click Edit.
+Add an entry for `C:\Gradle\gradle-4.1\bin`.
+Click OK to save.

+3. Verify your installation
+Open a console (or a Windows command prompt) and run below command to run Gradle and display the version, e.g.:

+`gradle -v`

+* On Linux & MacOS
+1. Untar **Gradle** in the right directory (**This step must be improved**).
+2. Configure your PATH environment variable to include the bin directory of the unzipped distribution, e.g.:

+`export PATH=$PATH:/opt/gradle/gradle-4.1/bin`

 # Create the App
 1. Clone this repository